Fact Sheet: New Distribution Capability

 Global Distribution Systems (GDS) companies are working towards making it possible for airlines to better merchandize their products via travel agents.
 But each is working on its own proprietary solution—at its own pace and with its own priorities.

-A common, open XML-based standard will enable travel agents and consumers easy and transparent access to the same products, services and product information that they currently are only able to access on airline websites.
+A common, open XML-based standard will enable travel agents and consumers easy and transparent access to the same products, services and product information that currently are accessible on airline websites.

 IATA has created a video that envisions what the air travel shopping experience could be like in an NDC-enabled environment.